-Overtime and The Dance is a fascinating collection of poems that embrace and reflect on life's largess: the richness of empathy in exploring our relationship with our physical, and more than physical, world; the confluence where moments foreshadow and guide other moments, where decline occasions new growth, and where absence provides a new presence.
+Overtime and The Dance is a fascinating collection of poems that embrace and reflect on life's largess: the richness of empathy in exploring our relationship with the physical, and more than physical, world; the confluence where moments foreshadow and guide other moments, where decline occasions new growth, and where absence provides a new presence.

 The After Party